-Mitigation Measure Source Implementation Schedule Responsible Party Status / Date / Initials BEI SEFORE DISTURBING SOIL OR VEGETATION 1 Before starting Covered Activities, Permittee shall designate a representative (Designated Representative) responsible for communications with CDFW and overseeing compliance with the ITP.
+Mitigation Measure Source Implementation Schedule Responsible Party Status / Date / Initials BEF FORE DISTURBING SOIL OR VEGETATION 1 Before starting Covered Activities, Permittee shall designate a representative (Designated Representative) responsible for communications with CDFW and overseeing compliance with the ITP.
 Permittee shall notify CDFW in writing before starting Covered Activities of the Designated Representative's name, business address, and contact information, and shall notify CDFW in writing if a substitute Designated Representative is selected or identified at any time during the term of the ITP.
-ITP Condition # 6.1 Before commencing ground- or vegetation-disturbing activities/ Entire Project Permittee 2 Permittee shall submit to CDFW in writing the name, qualifications, business address, and contact information of the Designated Biologist(s) and Designated Monitor(s) using the Biologist Resume Form (ATTACHMENT 2) or another format containing the same information at least 30 days before starting Covered Activities.
+ITP Condition: Designated Representative Before commencing ground- or vegetation-disturbing activities/ Entire Project Permittee 2 Permittee shall submit to CDFW in writing the name, qualifications, business address, and contact information of the Designated Biologist(s) and Designated Monitor(s) using the Biologist Resume Form (Attachment 2) or another format containing the same information at least 30 days before starting Covered Activities.
 Permittee shall ensure that the Designated Biologist(s) and Designated Monitor(s) are knowledgeable and experienced in the biology, natural history, collecting and handling of the Covered Species.
 The Designated Biologist(s) and Designated Monitor(s) shall be responsible for monitoring Covered Activities to help minimize and fully mitigate or avoid the incidental take of individual Covered Species and to minimize disturbance of Covered Species' habitat.
-Permittee shall obtain CDFW approval of the Designated Biologist(s) and Biologist(s) and Designated Monitor(s) in writing before starting Covered Activities and shall also obtain approval in advance, in writing, if the Designated Biologist(s) or Designated Monitor(s) must be changed.
-ITP Condition # 6.2 Before commencing ground- or vegetation-disturbing activities Permittee 3 Permittee shall conduct an education program for all persons employed or otherwise working in the Project Area before performing any work.
+Permittee shall obtain CDFW approval of the Designated Biologist(s) and Designated Monitor(s) in writing before starting Covered Activities and shall also obtain approval in advance, in writing, if the Designated Biologist(s) or Designated Monitor(s) must be changed.
+ITP Condition: Designated Biologist(s) and Designated Monitor(s) Before commencing ground- or vegetation-disturbing activities Permittee 3 Permittee shall conduct an education program for all persons employed or otherwise working in the Project Area before performing any work.
 The program shall consist of a presentation from the Designated Biologist that includes a discussion of the biology and general behavior of the Covered Species, information about the distribution and habitat needs of the Covered Species, sensitivity of the Covered Species to human activities, its status pursuant to CESA including legal protection, recovery efforts, penalties for violations and Project-specific protective measures described in the ITP.
-Permittee shall prepare and distribute wallet-sized cards or a fact sheet handout containing this information for workers, and the same instruction shall be provided to any new workers before they are authorized to perform work in the Project Area.
+Permittee shall prepare and distribute wallet-sized cards or a fact sheet handout containing this information for workers to carry in the Project Area.
+Permittee shall provided interpretation for non-English speaking workers, and the same instruction shall be provided to any new workers before they are authorized to perform work in the Project Area.
 Upon completion of the program, employees shall sign a form stating they attended the program and understand all protection measures.
 This training shall be repeated at least once annually for long-term and/or permanent employees that will be conducting work in the Project Area.
-ITP Condition # 6.4 Before commencing ground- or vegetation-disturbing activities / Entire Project Permittee 4 Permittee shall initiate a trash abatement program before starting Covered Activities and shall continue the program for the duration of the Project.
+ITP Condition: Education Program Before commencing ground- or vegetation-disturbing activities / Entire Project Permittee 4 Permittee shall initiate a trash abatement program before starting Covered Activities and shall continue the program for the duration of the Project.
 Permittee shall ensure that trash and food items are contained in animal-proof containers and removed, ideally at daily intervals but at least once a week, to avoid attracting opportunistic predators such as ravens, coyotes, and feral dogs.
-ITP Condition # 6.6 Before commencing ground- or vegetation-disturbing activities / Entire Project Permittee
+ITP Condition: Trash Abatement Before commencing ground- or vegetation-disturbing activities / Entire Project Permittee